 Muhammad Khan, MD

 Dr. Khan divides his interests and time between full-spectrum family medicine, public health projects, and research endeavors.
-His background along with a strong bent towards justice and equity for underserved populations has led him to work with multi-specialty teams and organizations in Pakistan, Liberia, the Navajo Nation, and other parts of the United States.
+His background along with a strong bent towards social justice and equity for underserved populations has led him to work with multi-specialty teams and organizations in Pakistan, Liberia, the Navajo Nation, and other parts of the United States.
 He joined UCSF Fresno as core faculty in August 2020 with a similar focus on underserved populations in the San Joaquin Valley area, including the migrant workers, rural area medicine, and inner-city underserved.
-His hospital work includes patient care for adult medicine and obstetrical care with the residents at Community Regional Medical Center, provides outpatient care at Federally Qualified Health Centers for prenatal/women's health and newborn care in Mendota, for HIV care, chronic hepatitis C and B treatment, and addiction care including harm reduction and medication-assisted treatment at Parlier, Indian Health Services and Downtown Fresno, California.
+His hospital work includes patient care for adult medicine and obstetrical care with the residents at Community Regional Medical Center, provides outpatient care at Federally Qualified Health Centers for prenatal/women's health and newborn care in Mendota, for HIV care, chronic hepatitis C and B treatment, and addiction care including harm reduction and medication-assisted treatment at Parlier, Indian Health Services and Fresno, California.